slatedocs/slate/source/includes/_endpoint-variable.md

 An array of row objects, giving the count of distinct values.
 The exact members vary by type:

  * numeric: Each row represents a distinct valid value, and includes it as the "value" member.
 The number of entries which possess that value is included as the "count" member.
- * categorical: Each row represents a distinct category (whether valid or missing), and includes its id the "_id" member (note the leading underscore), and its name as the "name" member.
+ * categorical: Each row represents a distinct category (whether valid or missing), and includes its id the `_id` member (note the leading underscore), and its name as the "name" member.
 The "missing" member is true or false depending on whether the category is marked missing or not.
 The number of entries which possess that value is included as the "count" member.
  * text: Each row represents a distinct valid value, and includes it as the "value" member.
 The number of entries which possess that value is included as the "count" member.
 The length of the array is limited to 10 entries; if more than 10 distinct values are present in the data, an 11th row is added with a "value" member of "(Others)", summing their counts.

 ### Transforming